spencerbraun/stats_notes/STATS207/Time_Series.md

 \end{array}\right)
 $$

+  * Succintly we can write this as $\Gamma \Phi = \gamma$.
+Our system is correctly identified, with same number of equations as unknowns (elements $\phi$). $\Gamma$ is full rank, symmetric - guaranteed to be invertible, meaning our system cal always be solved.
   * But given the symmetry of gamma the gamma matrix is symmetric.
 In practice, first solve the matrix equation for $\phi$ then solve $\gamma(0)-\phi_{1} \gamma(-1) \cdots-\phi_{p} \gamma(-p)=\sigma^{2}$
 * Direct Solutions: even though we formulated the difference equation as a recursion, we can solve things directly.
 Given a difference equation, look at the corresponding polynmial and can infer behavior.
 Solutions to difference equations have a simple form and we can skip the recursion.
   * We sometimes see oscillations in ACF plots and this result will help us understand why.
 In case (3) where roots are only complex, $u_k  = c_1 Z_1^{-k} + \bar{c}_1\bar{Z}_1 - k$ (complex conjugates).
 We can write $a+bi$ in terms of its radius r and angle $\phi$, $a+bi = r e^{i\phi}$